Yarnfield Park Conference Centre

 The children and young people attending the school had been busy studying sections of the scriptures and also doing project work and other activities based on the scriptures.
 Their efforts were rewarded by the distribution of suitable prizes.

-The bookshop will open regularly through the week and is stocked with a wide selection of both new and second hand books, together with other items than will help in effective bible study.
+The bookshop will open regularly through the week and is stocked with a wide selection of both new and second hand books, together with other items than will help in effective Bible study.

 It is important to the organisers of the Bible School that harmony about the things of the Truth is maintained at the school so that a real fellowship may exist amongst those who attend.
 We also feel that these are troubled times in the Brotherhood where errors of various kinds have been promulgated and tolerated.
 On account of this and in the interests of harmony and unity, the following guide has been drafted to explain the Scriptural basis and standards expected in the hope that like-minded brethren and sisters may unite around them.